Devconeta/CONSUMABLE/README.md

  _Winner of General track at Ethereum Argentina LevelUp Hackathon 2024_ :trophy: &nbsp;

-### The Ethereum Argentina Level Funding Round for building is here
+### The Ethereum Argentina Level Funding Round is here

-**_Votes are being received now:_** https://www.drips.network/app/drip-lists/0270e337-047d-46a0-a55a-99d6030c285e &nbsp;

-If you believe Consumable provides enough value to the community as open-source infraestructure, please consider voting us to continue building and improving it!.
-We are fully commited to use any funding as development making Consumable a production-ready tool for any project.
+If you believe Consumable provides enough value to the community as open-source infrastructure, please consider voting for us to continue building and improving it!
+We are fully commited to use any funding for technical development, making Consumable a production-ready tool for any project.
 Check our roadmap below!

+Votes are being received now: https://www.drips.network/app/drip-lists/0270e337-047d-46a0-a55a-99d6030c285e &nbsp;

 ## Motivation